 The Appalachian mountains suffer from serious pollution.
 Since the parks inception not all that long ago air quality has dropped 80%.
 This means that from the outlook points all you can see is haze.
 Even the black bears we caught a glimpse of we’re wearing surgical masks.

 To rate the scenic value of this East side of the country is very subjective.
 It’s all very green and rolling hills, but too civilized for our liking after the truly stunning scenery in the West .

-Middle America can wear very thin after awhile
+Middle America can wear a bit thin after awhile

 Eating healthily is also something of a challenge when traveling through small town America.
 Walmart appears to have managed to kill variety.
 Freshly made take away, or the ingredients to make a simple nutritious meal (salad roll for example) are not available.
 The last time we were able to buy such was at a Safeway store probably in Canada.
 May ‘the big man in the sky’ forbid that Australia go down the Walmart path.
-American’s will continue to eat themselves to death.
+American’s will continue to eat themselves to death (closely followed by Australia).